the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

+Conditional rendering is discussed later but to touch on it briefly, the condition says multiple things.
+If `searchTerm` is set, it evaluates to `true`.
+Therefore `!searchTerm` is the boolean opposite (false).
-The condition says multiple things.
-You filter the list only when a `searchTerm` is set.
-When a `searchTerm` is set, you match the incoming `searchTerm` pattern with the title of the item.
+You use the value of `searchTerm` to determine if you filter the list.
+When `searchTerm` is set, you match the incoming `searchTerm` pattern with the title of the item.
 You can do that with the built-in `includes` JavaScript functionality.
 Only when the pattern matches, you return true and the item stays in the list.
 But be careful with pattern matching: You shouldn't forget to lower case both strings.
 Otherwise there will be mismatches between a search term 'redux' and an item title 'Redux'.

 One thing is left to mention: We cheated a bit by using the built-in includes JavaScript functionality.
 It is already an ES6 feature.
 How would that look like in JavaScript ES5?
 You would use the `indexOf()` function to get the index of the item in the list.
 When the item is in the list, `indexOf()` will return a positive index.